snapADDY/snapaddy-api-nodejs-example/README.md

 Then start the server with `npm start`.
 This starts a Node.js server that serves a demo form to export a contact to your specified contact list via snapADDY's REST API.

-`ENVIRONMENT=STAGING` can be configured to use the internal staging API.